The GR20 will humble anyone willing to tackle it, but the toughest trail in Europe is also the most rewarding, that is, if you come prepared.

 Is the GR20 trail dangerous?

 If you do your homework or hire a local guide, the GR20 isn’t dangerous.
 Preparation truly is key.
 You need to know your body’s limit and train for the weeks before your trip.
-As long as you follow the path, check the weather regularly, as well as your GPS, there is nothing to worry about.
+As long as you follow the path, check the weather as regularly as you would if hiking New Zealand’s North Island, and pay attention to your GPS, there is nothing to worry about.
 In fact, no dangerous animals are native to Corsica, not even venomous snakes.
 On the GR20, you are your greatest ally, and your mindset could keep you from becoming your own greatest enemy.

 You also need to be able to navigate well.
 Some waymarks are incredibly easy to miss.
 Make sure you know how to read a map and operate a GPS if you’re planning to go self-guided.